The ITensor Software Library for Tensor Network Calculations: Quantum Number Block Sparse ITensors

 \subsection{QN Index}

 As discussed above, the block-sparse structure of quantum number conserving tensors arises from the direct-sum structure of the vector spaces over which they are defined.
-To specify additional information about direct-sum subspaces, an \verb|Index| object can be constructed from QN-integer pairs, as follows:

-where note that \verb|(a=>b) == Pair(a,b)| is built-in Julia notation for constructing a pair of values \verb|a| and \verb|b|.
+To specify additional information about direct-sum subspaces, an \inlinenohighlight{Index} object can be constructed from QN-integer pairs, as follows: \begin{jlcodeblock} i = Index(QN("N",0)=>1, QN("N",1)=>3, QN("N",2)=>2; tags="i") \end{jlcodeblock} where we note that \inline{(a=>b) == Pair(a,b)} is built-in Julia notation for constructing a pair of values \inlinenohighlight{a} and \inlinenohighlight{b}.

-In the example above, the Index \verb|i| has three subspaces, of dimensions 1, 3, and 2 respectively.
-Therefore the total dimension of \verb|i| is six, or \verb|dim(i)==6|.
-The subspaces are associated with the quantum numbers \verb|QN("N",0)|, \verb|QN("N",1)|, and \verb|QN("N",2)| respectively.
+In the example above, the Index \inlinenohighlight{i} has three subspaces, of dimensions 1, 3, and 2 respectively.
+Therefore the total dimension of \inlinenohighlight{i} is six, or \inlinenohighlight{dim(i) == 6}.
+The subspaces are associated with the quantum numbers \inline{QN("N",0)}, \inline{QN("N",1)}, and \inline{QN("N",2)} respectively.

-A crucial aspect of QN Index objects not yet discussed is that they have an \verb|Arrow| direction, which can be \verb|Out| or \verb|In|, with \verb|Out| being the default.
-Mathematically, the direction of an Index says whether it is covariant (\verb|In|) or contravariant (\verb|Out|).
-The arrows of QN indices play two important roles in working with QN ITensors: \begin{itemize} \item A pair of QN indices must have \emph{opposite} arrow directions to be contracted. \item When computing the QN flux of an ITensor block, QNs corresponding to an \verb|Out| Index are added and QNs corresponding to an \verb|In| Index are subtracted. \end{itemize} Examples of these arrow and flux rules will be given in the next section on QN ITensors.
+A crucial aspect of QN Index objects not yet discussed is that they have an \inlinenohighlight{Arrow} direction, which can be \inlinenohighlight{Out} or \inlinenohighlight{In}, with \inlinenohighlight{Out} being the default.
+Mathematically, the direction of an Index says whether it is covariant (\inlinenohighlight{In}) or contravariant (\inlinenohighlight{Out}) and expresses how the Index transforms under the symmetry group action.
+A physicist might view an \inlinenohighlight{Out} arrow as denoting a ``ket'' index and an \inlinenohighlight{In} arrow as a ``bra'' index.
+The arrows of QN indices play two important roles in working with QN ITensors: \begin{itemize} \item A pair of QN indices must have \emph{opposite} arrow directions to be contracted. \item When computing the QN flux of an ITensor block, QNs corresponding to an \inlinenohighlight{Out} Index are added and QNs corresponding to an \inlinenohighlight{In} Index are subtracted. \end{itemize} Examples of these arrow and flux rules will be given in the next section on QN ITensors.